johnedstone/telegram-telethon/bots/Readme.md

 ### Running the bots
 * The bot can be temporarily run by the following commands.
-Otherwise, use the ansible playbook to run by systemd
+Otherwise, use the ansible playbook to install and run by systemd
 ```
 cd bots/
 pipenv shell